Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jan 23 2025
+Last update on Fri Jan 24 2025

-**343 day before 2026 ⏱**
+**342 day before 2026 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️